billhails/MuseScore-plugins/src/Tuning/README.md

 ### Caveats

-The controls are applied strictly top to bottom and left to right.
-This means that making a change in any of the controls will override any changes below and to the right of that control, so for example if you manually edit the Final Values then select a different Root Note your changes will be overridden.
+With the exception of the "Annotate" checkbox, the controls are applied strictly top to bottom and left to right.
+This means that making a change in any of the controls will override any changes below and to the right of that control, so for example if you manually edit the Final Values then select a different Root Note your changes to the Final Values will be overridden.
 You can use the Undo button to revert that change however.

 ### Apply and Cancel